AdminForIinRange/AIplaner/README.md

 To get started with Aiplaner, follow these steps:

 1. Clone the repository.
-2. Install dependencies using: `npm run dev`
+2. Install dependencies using: `npm i`
+3. `npm run dev`: Runs the development server using Vite.

 ## Usage